 The New CACFP Meal Requirements for Childcare Made Simple

-Are you super overwhelmed by the new CACFP meal requirements for childcare that take effect October of 2017?
+Are you super overwhelmed by CACFP meal requirements for the childcare food program?
 If so, don’t fret, there is help for you.
-I have broken down the new rules into easy to follow steps for you.
+I have broken down the rules into easy-to-follow steps for you.
 You can do this, and your kids will be better for it.

 Here’s a quick cheat sheet to help you understand the main rules.
 See below for more detailed and complete explanation.